opencaesar/metrology-vocabularies/README.md

 ## Defining units

-Each of part 3 through 14 of the ISO iso-80000 collection define kinds of quantities and corresponding measurement units.
+Each of part 3 through 14 of the ISO-80000 collection define kinds of quantities and corresponding measurement units.
 The following describes the process involved in defining a measurement unit.

 Defining a unit involves the following:
 1) Define a specialization of `metrology:UnitaryMagnitude` for representing quantity values whose reference is that unit.